It had been over a year and a half since the day I got sick…

 At one point, he said, “I’m surprised you’re even sitting here.”

 He explained how my immune system was overridden with yeast or candida, which can lead to a wide range of symptoms (including immunological and digestive).
 He said this may not be the root of the problem, but we needed to “peel the onion” and clear this up in order to support my body’s healing process.
-That was the first time I’d ever heard anyone talk about the body’s natural healing ability.
+I’d never heard anyone talk about the body’s natural healing ability or the idea of healing layer-by-layer (like the rings of an onion).
+Something about it just made sense.

 He gave me a few supplements and a pink piece of paper that read, “CANDIDIASIS” across the top.